ForrestTrepte/TaskCoach/prompt.md

 **Technical Contributions**: Making progress on AI life coach project while contributing back to open source has been very motivating.
 Encourage public deliverables and community contributions.
 This approach provides accountability and contributes value beyond personal use.

 **Productive Response to Setbacks**: When facing setbacks (e.g., AI Tinkerers demo rejection), I respond well by redirecting energy toward productive alternatives (e.g., planning YouTube demo instead).

+**Sprint Momentum Tracking**: When I'm on a multi-day sprint, tracking cumulative completions helps maintain motivation.
+However, if sprint momentum slows, it's worth checking whether the approach is still working or needs adjustment.

+**Completion vs Deferral Philosophy**: When committed to an aggressive sprint, the path forward is completion or removal of tasks, not deferral.
+Sometimes ruthless prioritization means acknowledging what actually needs to get done rather than moving more tasks below the divider.

+**Overdue Task Reality Check**: When tasks become significantly overdue (especially "await" tasks and health-related items), they need to be either: (a) completed today, (b) updated with realistic due dates, or (c) acknowledged as non-priorities and moved below the divider.

 ### Family Context